 Every child should never feel uncomfortable with their smile.
 Oftentimes, kids can feel a little self-conscious if their teeth or bite are askew, resulting in hiding their beautiful grin.
 Building that confidence starts with keeping your teeth not only in tip-top hygienic condition, but also in the proper alignment.

 Our main goal is to make sure your mouth, jaw, and teeth are in the proper position for functional purposes as well as to provide the tools to create a straightened smile.
 We are here to work with you and help create those dreams into a reality.
 That’s why our Orthodontics team at Make A Smile Granite Bay will work efficiently on correcting any oral abnormalities we come across.

-At our Make a Smile Dental and Orthodontics office in Granite Bay, California your child’s smile is in great hands!
-Our friendly and knowledgeable staff work with both children and parents to ensure GREAT orthodontic patient service.
-We are dedicated to the correction of adolescent dental irregularities through the use of our personalized, friendly service and state of the art orthodontic facility and treatment plans.
-We offer preventive orthodontics, tailoring treatments to suit your individual growing child’s needs and smile.
+At Make a Smile Granite Bay, your child’s smile is in great hands!
+Our friendly and knowledgeable staff work with both children and parents to ensure great orthodontic service.
+We are dedicated to the correction of youth and adolescent dental irregularities through the use of our personalized state-of-the-art orthodontic facility and treatment plans.
+We offer both interception and preventive orthodontics, tailoring treatments to suit your individual growing child’s needs.

 Kids and Parents